Genetic history of Africa: Northern Africa

+Compiled genetic publications have identified a high frequency of E haplogroup subclades across Egypt, including among Egyptian Copts in Adaima, Upper Egypt and émigré Coptic communities in Sudan.
+Other haplogroups with a notable occurrence in the Egyptian populations have included the J and R haplogroups.

+A 2005 study found that populations in Somalia, Sudan, Egypt and Oromos in Ethiopia shared the same Y chromosome haplogroup E3b1, defined by E-M78.

+A 2005 genetic study found close affinities of eastern sub-Saharan populations with Egypt in the phylogenetic trees through analysis of the short DNA sequences.
+The authors suggested that the influential role of the Nile River served as a migratory route and an agent of genetic flow which contributed to present-day heterogeneity in Egypt.

+The neolithization of Northwestern Africa corresponded to the arrival of European migration circa 5500 BC, and a wave of Levantine migration circa 5000 BC, with some local admixture.

 Dobon et al. (2015) identified an autosomal ancestral component that is commonly found among modern Afroasiatic-speaking populations (as well as Nubians) in Northeast Africa.
 This Coptic component peaks among Copts in Sudan, which is differentiated by its lack of Arab influence, but shares common ancestry with the North African/Middle Eastern populations.
 It appears alongside a component that defines Nilo-Saharan speakers of southwestern Sudan and South Sudan.
 Arauna et al. (2017), analyzing existing genetic data obtained from Northern African populations, such as Berbers, described them as a mosaic of North African (Taforalt), Middle Eastern, European (Early European Farmers), and Sub-Saharan African-related ancestries.

 Chen et al. (2020) analyzed 2,504 African samples from all over Africa, and found archaic Neanderthal ancestry, among all tested African samples at low frequency.
 They also identified a European-related (West-Eurasian) ancestry segment, which seems to largely correspond with the detected Neanderthal ancestry components.
 European-related admixture among Africans was estimated to be between ~0% to up to ~30%, with a peak among Northern Africans.
 According to Chen et al. (2020), "These data are consistent with the hypothesis that back-migration contributed to the signal of Neanderthal ancestry in Africans.
 Furthermore, the data indicates that this back-migration came after the split of Europeans and East Asians, from a population related to the European lineage."

 There is a minor geneflow from North Africa in parts of Southern Europe, this is supported by the presence of an African-specific mitochondrial haplogroup among one of four 4,000 year old samples.
 Multiple studies found also evidence for geneflow of African ancestry towards Eurasia, specifically Europe and the Middle East.
 The analysis of 40 different West-Eurasian populations found African admixture at a frequency of 0% to up to ~15%.